-When traveling to Papua New Guinea (PNG) or to the Pacific and/or to some destinations throughout the world, travelers are encouraged to calculate the carbon footprint they leave behind and offset them with removals by sinks supporting the indigenous communities' efforts against deforestation, logging, and land use clearing and covering the costs of managing and sustaining the standing forests in PNG.
+Therefore, travelers worldwide are encouraged to calculate the carbon footprint they leave behind and offset them with removals by sinks supporting the indigenous communities' efforts against deforestation, logging, and land use clearing and covering the costs of managing and sustaining the standing forests in PNG.

-Travelers are provided with the instrument to perform ethical commitment to offset their carbon footprint via T4G Token rigidly backed by sustainable forestry area and REDD+1 carbon emission offsets under the Project.
+Travelers are provided with the instrument to perform ethical commitment to offset their carbon footprint via T4G Token rigidly backed by sustainable forestry area and REDD+ carbon emission offsets under the Project.